Forensic Psychology and Psychoanalysis

 Develop skills in general and forensic psychoanalysis

 Training and supervision in contemporary relational psychotherapy and psychoanalysis and forensic psychotherapy are offered to experienced and qualified psychologists, psychotherapists, social workers, counsellors, and pastoral professionals.

-NORTHERN RIVERS: 3 McInnes Lane, Tyagarah NSW 2481, Australia
+Practice Address: 3 McInnes Lane, Tyagarah NSW 2481, Australia

 Postal Address: PO Box 16, Federal NSW 2480, Australia